Getting records

 });

 You can find more information about pagination in the API reference.
-When trying to make a decision between cursor and pagination styles we recommend starting with offset-based pagination since it provides more flexibility.
+When trying to make a decision between cursor and pagination styles, it's recommended to start with offset-based pagination since it provides more flexibility.
 If a table becomes very large and you need to page through it all, switch to the cursor-based method.

-Now that we can get retrieve data from a database, we might be interested in creating more data, updating data or deleting data.
-We've got guides for each of these operations.
+Now that you can get retrieve data from a database, you might be interested in creating more data, updating data or deleting data.
+There are guides for each of these operations.

 It is recommended to use the Replica Store for queries wherever possible, in order to get the best possible performance out of your current plan.